-If a student makes an allegation against a member of staff, all protocols will be followed.
+If a student makes an allegation against a member of staff, all protocols will be followed and the allegation will be reported directly to the Principal.

 6. First Aid

 First aid is administered by trained first aiders (First Aid at Work qualified).
 Their training is updated regularly in accordance with current legislation.
 A first aider must hold a valid certificate of competence (currently valid for 3 years) issued by an organisation whose training and qualifications are approved by the HSE (Health and Safety Executive).
 Provision is available at all times.
 A first aid certificate does not constitute appropriate training in supporting students with medical conditions.
 Therefore such staff will not give prescription medicines or undertake healthcare procedures without appropriate training.